Quantco/glum/glum_benchmarks/README.md

 - **Output:** Copies to `docs/_static/` + updates `docs/benchmarks.rst` and `README.md`
 - **Set `update_docs: false`** in config.yaml to skip

 Use `docs_figures` and `readme_figures` in config.yaml to control which figures are included (default: all figures for docs, first non-normalized figure for README).
+Figure names are usually `<dataset>-<distribution>.png`.
+For `simulated-glm` they include the ratio suffix, e.g. `simulated-glm-gaussian-k-over-n-0.7.png`.

 ### Workflow examples